trigaten/Learn_Prompting/src/pages/contribute.md

 ## 3. Translation

 We are looking for help translating the site into other languages.
+Use the [Crowdin page](https://crowdin.com/project/learnprompting/invite?h=2a9cbc5fb8ff78ef0cc233ec12f22d3c1753195) to submit translations.

-If you are interested, please join the [Discord](https://learnprompting.org/discord) and mention you are interested in the respective language channel.
+Additionally, please join the [Discord](https://learnprompting.org/discord) and mention you are interested in the respective language channel.
 If the channel does not exist, please message @Trigaten.
 You don't need to ask us to start translating files!
-Just make a PR with translated files whenever you would like.
-If you don't know how to use Github, please message @Trigaten in the Discord.
+Just use the Crowdin page or make a PR with translated files whenever you would like.

 Make sure to read the Docusaurus [translation guide](https://docusaurus.io/docs/i18n/introduction).
 Translations will go [here](https://github.com/trigaten/Learn_Prompting/tree/main/i18n).
 Around 7 languages are currently being translated, so you will likely find people to work with!